ome/ome-contributing/OMEROdownloader.rst

     download -f ome-xml-whole $JPEG_IMAGE

-#. |c| that nothing mentioned writing anything as XML
+#. |c| that nothing mentioned writing anything as XML.

 #. |c| that the export directory now has an XML file in it::